samtupy/nvgt/doc/src/advanced/Building NVGT For Linux.md

 ### Notes
 * This script will currently only run on systems where `apt` and `pip` are installed, and does not support any other package managers.
-* Where required, the below examples create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) before running the script.
-Furthermore, they additionally check for dependency updates.
+* This script will create and activate a [virtual environment](https://docs.python.org/3/library/venv.html).

 This script can be ran in two modes:
 * Adding `ci` as an argument causes the dependencies to be downloaded in the current working directory inside a `deps` folder (useful if you already are working from within NVGT's source directory).